Jack Narz

 John Lawrence Narz Jr. (November 13, 1922 – October 15, 2008) was an American radio personality, television host, and singer.

 Early years

-Narz was born to John and Ado Narz, in Louisville, Kentucky, along with sister Mary, and younger brother James Edward (1927–2020).
+Narz was born to John and Ado Narz, in Louisville, Kentucky, of Lithuanian descent, along with sister Mary and younger brother James Edward (1927–2020).
 James later changed his name to Tom Kennedy and went on to have his own career as a television host.

 Narz served as a military fighter pilot during World War II, receiving the Distinguished Flying Cross for missions flown in the China-Burma theater.

 Career

 Radio

 After his military service, Narz attended the Don Martin School of Radio Arts in Hollywood, where he received his broadcasting diploma in June 1947.
 He worked as an announcer at California radio stations KXO-AM, El Centro; KWIK-FM, Burbank; KIEV, Glendale; and KLAC-AM, Los Angeles.

 Television

 Voice-over

-Narz broke into television doing commercials for a men's store as "Jack Narz, the man from Barr's."
-This led to early voice work as one of the narrators for Adventures of Superman.
+Narz broke into television doing commercials for a men's store as "Jack Narz, the man from Barr's".
+It led to early voice work as one of the narrators for Adventures of Superman.
 Narz also made appearances in local Los Angeles television and served as the announcer on one of TV's first nationally broadcast children's shows, the 1950s science-fiction program Space Patrol.

 Narz first achieved television fame in 1952 as the on-camera announcer and narrator of the syndicated sitcom Life with Elizabeth starring Betty White.
 He returned to his role as on-camera announcer and narrator for a restaging of Life with Elizabeth (along with Betty White) for KCOP-TV's 50th anniversary special 13 at 50 in 1998.

 In 1955, as he did on radio, Narz served as the announcer-sidekick of bandleader Bob Crosby on The Bob Crosby Show on daytime TV.
-That same year, he also worked as announcer on Place the Face, a game show hosted by Bill Cullen and earlier Jack Bailey.
+That same year, he also worked as announcer on Place the Face, a game show hosted by Bill Cullen and earlier by Jack Bailey.

 By the end of 1957, Narz's success led him to relocate with his family from Southern California to the suburbs of New York City.